Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Experiments

 \section{Experiments}

-To evaluate our framework for discovering semantic failure clusters, we present two case studies spanning distinct robotic domains.
-The first involves real-world dashcam footage of traffic incidents, and the second focuses on autonomous indoor navigation in office environments.
-In both cases, we aim to extract interpretable clusters of failure modes from raw perceptual sequences and demonstrate their utility for downstream tasks such as safety monitoring and targeted data collection.
+We evaluate our framework across three robotic domains: (i) long-horizon robot manipulation in kitchen tasks, (ii) real-world dashcam videos of car crashes, and (iii) vision-based autonomous navigation in indoor office environments.
+In each domain, our objective is to obtain an interpretable taxonomy of recurring failure modes from raw deployment logs and assess its utility for downstream tasks such as runtime monitoring and targeted data collection, when applicable.

+We validate the framework's components at increasing levels of supervision.
+In the manipulation domain, where expert-defined taxonomies are available, we quantitatively evaluate failure-explanation accuracy, taxonomy alignment, and assignment performance.
+In the driving and navigation domains, where large-scale expert annotations are unavailable, we assess qualitative coherence and demonstrate practical utility through safety-critical downstream tasks.

-We use Gemini 2.5 Pro \cite{Gemini2.5} as the MLLM for failure reason inference, and OpenAI o4-mini \cite{gpt} as the reasoning model for semantic cluster discovery, trajectory assignment, and failure monitoring.
-Prompt structures and other implementation details are provided in Appendix~\ref{sec:appendix}.
+We use Gemini 2.5 Pro for failure explanation and OpenAI o4-mini for taxonomy discovery, trajectory-to-cluster assignment, runtime monitoring, and LLM-based evaluation.
+Model selection was based on empirical reasoning performance across candidate open and closed-source models.